disclosure and ad Policy

 All gifts in any instance are declared in blog posts, Instagram feed posts and in Stories frames.

+If it’s something that was gifted as part of a previous paid for collaboration and it’s making a recent reappearance, I’ll tell you.
 The CMA guidelines state that anything gifted in the last year time is considered a relevant time frame for declaration so those are the timelines that I work with.

 Events, Press Trips, Free Travel or Accommodation